-Jose Santana, James Franco’s ex-professor, isn’t the only one suing New York University for defamation.
-Pari Sara Shirazi, the ex-president of Tisch School of the Arts Asia, is also suing NYUfor slander, libel and wrongful termination.
-Filed in New York’s Supreme Court, Shirazi is looking to be re-instated and awarded damages.
+James Franco’s ex-professor isn’t the only person suing New York University for defamation.
+Pari Sara Shirazi, the ex-president of Tisch School of the Arts Asia, is also entangled in a university defamation case with the school.
+Filed in New York’s Supreme Court, Shirazi wants reinstatement and monetary damages.

-And perhaps most interestingly, from a conspiratorial angl, is the insinuation out of Shirazi’s camp that she may have been targeted for removal to make way for a more lucrative partnership with the National University of Singapore.
+Scandalously, Shirazi’s suggests that she may have been targeted to make way for a lucrative partnership with the National University of Singapore.

 Do you need the assistance of a defamation lawyer?
-Kelly / Warner is an AV-rated law firm that has successfully handled hundreds of slander and libel cases.
+Kelly / Warner is an AV-rated law firm, and our attorneys have successfully handled hundreds of slander and libel cases.
 Feel free to contact us today to begin the conversation.